akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He spoke in the formal manner of the Norman court.

 “The King’s protection is a gift,” Godfrey said, his voice dropping to a low, flat tone.
-“Speak ill of my betrothed like that again, and you will quickly find yourself beyond the King's peace.
+“Speak ill of my betrothed like that again, and you will quickly find yourself beyond the King’s peace.
 It is your choice, but remember, even a bird can carry your voice to him.”

 Eustacia’s smile faltered.
 The others looked at the floor.